-Coming out of the bottle this is a pretty thin cream consistency, one thing I really like about this is that the pump squeezes out quite a small amount of product at once, on the image below that’s three pumps at once, meaning you’re really able to control how much product you want to use rather than being bombarded with too much.
+Coming out of the bottle Milani Conceal and Perfect Foundation is a pretty thin cream consistency, one thing I really like about this is that the pump squeezes out quite a small amount of product at once, on the image below that’s three pumps at once, meaning you’re really able to control how much product you want to use rather than being bombarded with too much.
 I find three pumps enough for one layer, but always do a minimum of two on the skin.
 In general I do quite like the foundation’s packaging and feel like it looks quite sleek with quality packaging for a budget friendly foundation.

 So let’s start with it’s claims, first off being coverage – I’d agree with it’s claims about being medium coverage, but even with layering I struggle to get this to full, it does as promise feel really light on the skin and I can’t feel that I’m wearing this at all.
 Application of choice is definitely a sponge as the finish is quite natural, but with a demo-matte finish that I don’t think would be so matte that it would scare normal-dry skins away.